dofloinn/Fallout3rdYear/1_MobileSoftwareDevelopment/All notes.md

 - Passed as a parameter.
 - Accessible by another function.
 - Invoked after the first function if that first function completes.
 - The name tends to confuse.
 Maybe a better name would be “Call after function”.
-Maybe a better name would be a "call after" function.
 - They are used in asynchronous communications to manage events.

 # <mark style="background: #AD21D9;">02 User Interface:</mark>